jwist/hastaLaVista/README.md

 ### load a dataset

 As a starter we recommend to use the demo dataset provided with *hastaLaVista* package.
-This dataset `bariatric` containes a matrix `bariatricRat$X` with the original data (the spectra) and a vector `bariatricRat$ppm` that containes information about the x-axis.
-Finally, it containes a data.frame `bariatricRat$metadata` with metadata that can be used to explore and colour the data.
+This dataset `bariatric` contains a matrix `bariatricRat$X` with the original data (the spectra) and a vector `bariatricRat$ppm` that contains information about the x-axis.
+Finally, it contains a data.frame `bariatricRat$metadata` with metadata that can be used to explore and colour the data.

 ```r
 data("bariatricRat")